Police shooting of Mike Taylor: Officer who fired shot on Karangahake farm gives evidence - NZ Herald

 Officer D said he wanted Taylor to live when administering first aid.

-"I wanted nothing more than for that man to live but I knew from my experience that was unlikely based on what was happening - the colour, the lack of bleeding."
+"I wanted nothing more than for that man to live but I knew from my experience that was unlikely."

-Because the wounds were not bleeding externally, he believed Taylor could have internal bleeding.

 "The real question here is not what you did it's how you got put in that position."

-Officer D told Wilkins this incident was the first time he'd had to draw his glock, though he had carried it "countless times".

-The decision made by Officer E to stop the car when they saw Taylor was questioned by Wilkins.
-Officer D said in hindsight they would have continued up the driveway but whether that would have changed the result was unknown.
+Wilkins questioned the decision to stop the car and Officer D said in hindsight they should have continued up the driveway but whether that would have changed the result was unknown.

 "I don't accept the decision to stop was a declaration of war with Mr Taylor, his actions played a large part in what happened that day," he said.

+Officer C radioed there had been a shooting and got out of his vehicle as Officers E and D got out of theirs.

+He said Taylor was "slouched down on the ground" but resisted being handcuffed.
+Officer C realised Taylor had been shot when he saw a bullet hole in the cellphone in his breast pocket, uncuffed him and helped administer first aid.

-Coroner Peter Ryan previously told those at the inquest - including Taylor's family - the hearing wasn't to attribute blame.
+Coroner Peter Ryan previously told those at the inquest - including Taylor's family - the hearing was not to attribute blame.

 The inquest had heard Taylor had more than 40 previous convictions between 1976 and 2013 for drugs, dishonesty, violence and threatening behaviour.
 He had served prison time for aggravated assault.